leouieda/pgcap/README.md

-# pgcap
+# PGCAP

-Notes, TODO list, and assignments for the PGCAP course at Liverpool
+Notes, TODO list, and assignments for the PGCAP course at Liverpool.

-**Mention learning theories (humanism, etc) in assessments!**
+Hosts and builds my ePortfolio as well.